 10 Cheapest Cities in the Country

-You'll also get the 19th-best deal on housing (26.7% below average), as well as smaller discounts on utilities (11.7% less than average) and groceries (2.5% cheaper than average).
+You'll also find the 21st-best prices on miscellaneous items (8.6% better than average), as well as good deals on utilities (7.3% below average), transportation (6.7% less than average) and health care (6% better than average).

 No. 2 cheapest city: Memphis, Tenn.

 Tennessee's largest city offers below-average costs on all six categories that the Council for Community and Economic Research measures.

 Utilities cost just 81.3% of national average, while miscellaneous goods are 10.2% below average, transportation 9.1% less than average, groceries 6.9% cheaper than average and health care discounted by 3.6%.

 But it's in real estate where the Bluff City really shines.